 Note on terminology:

 While the current plan is based on a contractual relationship between the NTIA and ICANN we have elected to refer to the “operator” of the IANA Functions rather than “contractor” for the purposes of this annex.
-So ICANN as the current operator is referred to as the Incumbent IANA Operator (IIO) and the successor operator is referred to as the Successor IANA Operator (SIO) in this annex.
+So ICANN as the current operator is referred to as the Incumbent IANA Functions Operator (IIFO) and the successor operator is referred to as the Successor IANA Functions Operator (SIFO) in this annex.

 (Revised) plan: